 This course examines human behavior in organizations from a behavioral psychology perspective.
-The course has two main objectives: (A).
-To acquaint students with evidence-based performance improvement techniques and their applications, and (B) to teach students how to analyze them from a behavioral perspective.
-Topics include: the history of organizational behavior management and industrial/organizational psychology, performance assessment and measurement, task clarification, feedback, goal-setting, rewards and monetary incentives, the relationship between job satisfaction and performance, and interventions in human service settings (which have some unique challenges).
+The course has two main objectives: (a) To acquaint students with evidence-based performance improvement techniques and their applications, and (b) to teach students how to analyze them from a behavioral perspective.
+Topics include: the history of organizational behavior management and industrial/organizational psychology, performance assessment and measurement, task clarification, feedback, motivation, goal-setting, rewards and monetary incentives, OBM in human service settings (which have some unique challenges), and job satisfaction.
 Students entering the course are expected to have a thorough understanding of the basic principles of operant and respondent conditioning.